Rúnar Alex Rúnarsson: Arsenal

+Loan spells

 On 31 August 2021, Rúnar Alex joined Belgian First Division A club OH Leuven on loan until the end of the season.
 On 27 October 2021, Rúnar Alex made his first appearance of the season for OH Leuven in their 2–1 Belgian Cup win over Lierse Kempenzonen, with his league debut coming one month later on 26 November 2021 in a 1–3 away win to league leaders Union SG.

-Loan to Alanyaspor

 On 15 August 2022, Arsenal announced that Rúnar Alex was loaned to Süper Lig side Alanyaspor.

+On 18 August 2023, Rúnar Alex joined Championship side Cardiff City on a season long loan.
+He was recalled on 1 February 2024 to Arsenal, where he was released on a free by mutual termination.

+Copenhagen

+Rúnar Alex made the move to Danish side Copenhagen on 1 February 2024 via a free transfer.

 International career

 Having previously represented his country at youth level, Rúnar Alex was called up to the senior Iceland squad for the 2017 China Cup, where the team became the silver medalist He earned his first senior cap in a friendly against the Czech Republic on 9 November 2017.

 In May 2018, he was named in Iceland's 23-man squad for the 2018 FIFA World Cup in Russia.